|GPS:||37.618, -89.415 Google Map · Climbing Area Map|

-Its highly recommended to visit the Holy Boulders October to early April and avoid a trip May through September when the humidity is high and the poison ivy, ticks, and chiggers are out.
-It is still a very wild place so be smart and climb safe!
-THE HISTORY:
+THE SEASON: Its highly recommended to visit the Holy Boulders October to early April and avoid a trip May through September when the humidity is high and the poison ivy, ticks, and chiggers are out.
+A good network of trails have been improved since 2012, helping navigate the different zones.

-The Holy Boulders are open thanks to efforts by local climbers, Illinois Climbers Association, and Access Fund to acquire the property when the Tripp Family put it up for sale in May 2012, putting the boulders at risk of indefinite closure.
+THE HISTORY: The Holy Boulders are open thanks to efforts by local climbers, Illinois Climbers Association, and Access Fund to acquire the property when the Tripp Family put it up for sale in May 2012, putting the boulders at risk of indefinite closure.
 The Tripp Family owned the property for 47 years and gave climbers permission to climb when it was discovered in 2004, but public information was limited due to its unprotected status.
-Big thanks to all that have donated and volunteered already, including Climb So Ill, Conservation Alliance, Southern Illinois University, University of Illinois, Moosejaw, and countless individuals.
-For more information and history, go online to www.accessfund.org/holyboulders THE RULES:
+After subdivision and resale of the farm lots, four years of fundraising and trail improvements, and extensive collaboration with local climbers, BETA Fund, and ICA, Access Fund transferred the 46-acre bouldering area to ICA for long-term ownership and management in 2016.
+Access Fund holds a permanent conservation and recreation easement to back up ICA’s long-term commitment, ensuring continued conservation and climbing access at the Holy Boulders into perpetuity.
+BETA Fund manages the medical kit and serves as the conservation easement land steward.
+For more information and history, go online to www.accessfund.org/holyboulders

 Stay tuned for updates and users are welcome to add boulders and boulder problems to this database.
-Happy bouldering and Go Online to Donate Today!
+ICA still needs your support to raise the remaining acquisition costs: donate today at www.ilclimbers.org

 The main access point may change in the future.
 Check in for updates.